AmosAlloyce/FinPulse/README.md

 It provisions a private, encrypted data plane using MSK Serverless, S3/Glue, Redshift Serverless, EMR Serverless, DynamoDB, KMS, Secrets Manager, IAM, CloudWatch, and SNS.
 Kubernetes manifests target EKS and assume the Spark Operator and workload identity are already installed.

-## Interview walkthrough

-Use [docs/DEMO.md](docs/DEMO.md) for an eight-minute script that starts with the business problem, follows one event through the system, demonstrates failure handling, and ends with the AWS scaling path and engineering tradeoffs.

 ## License

 MIT.
 See [LICENSE](LICENSE).